2016/2017

 In addition to the primary alcohol and gambling study, in 2022, we also completed our supplementary survey project.
 Data collection was completed with 300 total respondents.
 Braydon Slack, a former MSc student in the lab, analyzed that data presented a poster on the results at Canadian Psychological Association Convention in June 2022.
 This data was then used for his Masters thesis, which was successfully defended in August 2022.

-Data for the final laboratory-based project is still being coded, as such, it is too early to state how the results will advance knowledge per se.
+Data for the final laboratory-based project is still being examined, it is too early to state how the results will advance knowledge per se.
 However, preliminary findings were presented at the 13th European Conference on Gambling Studies and Policy Issues.
 We anticipate that the findings will ultimately provide new insight into how gambling outcomes can directly influence drinking behavior.
 Importantly, this study builds on previous work by also examining the influence of gambling subtypes.
 In particular, it is anticipated that coping gamblers will be especially vulnerable to losing, and being motivated to gamble as a means of coping will mediate increased drinking behaviour.

-It is still too early to assess the research impact of the project given that at present.
+It is still too early to assess the research impact of the project at present.
 We do expect; however, that these results will have important implications for both treatment and policy.
 For instance, understating acute administration of alcohol while gambling could provide important insight into how to manage cravings for both activities among dually-addicted individuals.

 McGrath, D.S.
 (2022, September).
 The effects of gambling wins vs. losses on alcohol self-administration in coping and enhancement motivated gamblers.
 Presentation at the 13th European Conference on Gambling Studies and Policy Issues, Oslo, Norway.